 While working with the Exchange Server, there is always a problem of data management.
 The issue of the data management is resolved simply taking back-up following the mounting of data in the database.

 Exchange Server handle large volume of log files that are transacted during the data traffic.
 When these log files keep on accumulating on a single location, the disk space ends-up thus, putting up the data intermittingly.
 This is where the disk space reaches the maximum threshold and requires more space to continue the mounting of the log files.

 To handle the data over flow, the user has to free up some disk space and take the back up.

 - Circular logging in Exchange Server is restricted to full database backup only and does not support incremental backup.
 Thus, results in accumulation of extra logs in disk.

 - For circular logging, a full set of transaction log files is needed and therefore production environments do not suggest it.

 - Extra Exchange downtime for users involved in dismounting and mounting of the database after enabling the circular logging from any method.

 Enabling Circular Logging in Exchange Server helps users to free up some disk space for more data storage and thus is a manual data management technique.
-However, due to mishandling of this process or restriction to full database backup, data loss or database corruption situations are created for which we provided the best Exchange Recovery solution in the market.
+However, due to mishandling of this process or restriction to full database backup, data loss or database corruption situations are created for which we provided the best solution.